NEWECX/vendor-sdk/doc/use-newecx-cli.md

 </table>

-The typical new vendor will go through many iterations between Step3 to Step4 to make the feed are perfect.
+The typical new vendor will go through many iterations between Step3 to Step4 to perfecting the feed.

 ### Step 5 update the fields-maps to API server

 Once you have your fields-maps.js ready:

 run

     newecx --upload-fields-maps

 ## Daily Operations:

 run

     newecx --validate-inventory

 to see if your feeds are OK

 run

     newecx --submit-inventory

 to submit the data/inventory.csv file to Ritani